NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 	}
 }
 ```
+<div class="disclaimer-footnote">*not real implementation, approximation</div>

 <!--

+TODO: do I just want to get rid of this slide? decorator implementation isn't important

 [[ **In a de-emphacized tone**  this isn't important to the talk, but could be fun ]]